We’re sorry your baby died. We don’t know the cause. We’ll classifyit as Sudden Infant Death Syndrome (SIDS).

 Sudden Infant Death Syndrome is the term used when an infant, under the age of one year, dies suddenly and unexpectedly, and after a thorough investigation, the cause is unknown.
 The investigation can include a scene visit, autopsy, and review of medical history.
 It is subcategory of sudden unexpected infant death (SUID).

 What is Sudden Unexpected Infant Death (SUID)?

-According to the American Academy of Pediatrics, there are several causes of SUID, that include suffocation, asphyxia, entrapment, infection, ingestions, metabolic diseases, arrhythmia-associated cardiac channelopathies, and trauma (unintentional or nonaccidental).
+According to the American Academy of Pediatrics, there are several causes of SUID, including suffocation, asphyxia, entrapment, infection, ingestions, metabolic diseases, arrhythmia-associated cardiac channelopathies, and trauma (unintentional or nonaccidental).

 Expecting parents who read before their child is born know about sudden infant death syndrome.
 It is the bogeyman of parenthood.
 A baby goes to sleep and never wakes up.
 Fortunately, it is very rare.
 Every year, 3.8 million babies are born in the United States.
 Only 3,000 die suddenly, without explanation.
 That is one-tenth of one percent.